sehnryr/1brc/README.md

 -   **CPU**: AMD Ryzen™ 7 5700X × 16
 -   **RAM**: 32 GB DDR4
--   **SSD**: PNY CS3030 1TB SSD (3,500 MB/s Seq.
-Read)

-If the file is read sequentially, the theoretical maximum read time for a 14 GB file is 4.0 seconds.
+If the file is read from a disk, it will be read sequencially and bottlenecked by the speed of the disk.
+E.g. with a 3,500 MB/s SSD, the theoretical maximum read time for a 14 GB file is 4.0 seconds.

 Bypassing the file system can be done in many ways.
 The most common way is to use memory-mapped files using the `mmap` system call.
 However, this approach